 The noble house of La Croix of Castries obtained six honors from the Court.
 Jean François Lacroix was a member of the first Commission and had missions with Danton in Belgium.
 He was blamed by the Commission of Twenty-One for advising Damouriez not to read his letter to the Convention and was arrested and found guilty because no one defended him except Danton.

-Important Dates for the Cruce family
+Early History of the Cruce family

 This web page shows only a small excerpt of our Cruce research.
 Another 134 words (10 lines of text) covering the years 1717, 1783, 1817, 1764, 1821 and 1783 are included under the topic Early Cruce History in all our PDF Extended History products and printed products wherever possible.